goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 It is bad because:

 - Everyone is aware of any code changes (Code-level authorization is nearly impossible).
-- Without proper conventions, people tend to cross domain/module boundaries.
+- Without proper conventions, people tend to cross their domain/boundaries.

-> ⚠️ __Warning:__ Never cross domain boundary even if you can.
-Assume every module will live in different servers/pods and accessing different database server.
+> ⚠️ __Warning:__ Never cross domain/boundaries even if you can.
+Assume __every module__ will __live in different servers/pods__ and __accessing different databases__.
 Otherwise, your application will ends up as big spaghetti-code monolith that can't go anywhere.

 # Example